Bobrac3023/Project4_roshan/README.md

 ![sign_in_page](readme.doc/sign_in_page.png)

 - The guest tries to login/sign-in using an invalid username.
-- The website presents a user friendly error messages.
+- The website presents a user friendly error message.

 ![sign_in_validation](readme.doc/sign_in_validation.png)

 ### Test and Validate reservation-form function

-- Once a user signs-up or signs-in, they are redirected to the rservation form.
+- Once a user signs-up or signs-in, they are redirected to the reservation form.
 - Users can book a table with their name, email, date, time, guest count, and a message.
 - Form validations ensure:
-  - No past dates allowed
+  - ***No past dates allowed***
-  - Guest count must be between 1 and 10
+  - ***Guest count must be between 1 and 10***
 - Reservations are saved to the database and associated with the logged-in user if authenticated.

 ![reservation_form](readme.doc/reservation_form.png)